LordVader49853/NMstresser_free/README.md

 3. **Configure Settings**: Adjust any parameters as needed for your test.
 4. **Start Testing**: Click the 'Start' button to begin the stress test.

-### ⚠️ Important

-Only use this tool on networks you own or have explicit permission to test.
-Unauthorized use can lead to legal consequences.

 ## 🗂️ Topics